 - Do not come to school if you are feeling unwell.
 Report illness and absence with Attendance.

-- Do not come to school if you have tested positive for COVID-19.
+- Do not come to school if you have tested positive for COVID-19 and are displaying symptoms.

 - If you have COVID symptoms and/or believe you have been in direct contact with someone who has COVID, take a COVID test before coming to school.